stfab/my-website/index.md

 ---
 layout: default
 title: Home
-description: "Fabian Stadler is a software engineer with multiple years of experience in research and development.
-They specialize in cloud development and data integration."
+description: "Fabian Stadler is CI/CD expert and supports companies in the planning and implementation of solutions for the continuous integration and delivery of software."
 ---

 <section class="index-header">